Event Viewer

-Event Viewer is a component of Microsoft's Windows NT operating system that lets administrators and users view the event logs on a local or remote machine.
+Event Viewer is a component of Microsoft's Windows NT operating system that lets administrators and users view the event logs, typically file extensions .evt and .evtx, on a local or remote machine.
 Applications and operating-system components can use this centralized log service to report events that have taken place, such as a failure to start a component or to complete an action.
 In Windows Vista, Microsoft overhauled the event system.

 Due to the Event Viewer's routine reporting of minor start-up and processing errors (which do not, in fact, harm or damage the computer), the software is frequently used by technical support scammers to trick the victim into thinking that their computer contains critical errors requiring immediate technical support.
 An example is the "Administrative Events" field under "Custom Views" which can have over a thousand errors or warnings logged over a month's time.

 Overview

 Windows NT has featured event logs since its release in 1993.

 The Event Viewer uses event IDs to define the uniquely identifiable events that a Windows computer can encounter.
 For example, when a user's authentication fails, the system may generate Event ID 672.

 Windows NT 4.0 added support for defining "event sources" (i.e. the application which created the event) and performing backups of logs.

 Windows 2000 added the capability for applications to create their own log sources in addition to the three system-defined "System", "Application", and "Security" log-files.
 Windows 2000 also replaced NT4's Event Viewer with a Microsoft Management Console (MMC) snap-in.